natenka/pyneng-book-en/docs/source/book/23_oop_special_methods/add_method.rst

 of the same class, so in the last line of method an instance of IPAddress class is created and a string with resulting address is passed to it as an argument.

-Now IPAddress class instances must support addition with number.
+Now IPAddress class instances support addition with number.
 As a result we get a new instance of IPAddress class.

 .. code:: python